 By Liz Carmack, Sr. Communications Specialist

-Editor’s note: This is one in a series of photo essays highlighting architectural styles of Texas county courthouses.
-Photos are by Laura Skelding and text is by Liz Carmack.
+Editor’s note: This is the second in a series of photo essays highlighting architectural styles of Texas county courthouses.
+Photos are by Laura Skelding and story by Liz Carmack.
 Thanks to the Texas Historical Commission’s Texas Historic Courthouse Preservation program for its assistance with this series.